learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed a bug that had broken the credit card module.
 - Fixed a bug where students that had yet to fill out a profile would cause the phase zero management page to break.
 If such students are in the phase zero lottery, they are now reported on the management page.
 - Fixed a bug that reported an error when a class's duration was some whole number of hours.
-- Fixed the alignment of the headers in the scheduling app when rooms have really long names.
-- Fixed the wrong class length scheduling check.
 - Fixed the "lottery preferences" count on the student big board (was previously including enrollments).
-- Fixed the completion certificate to now include the program email and name.
 - Fixed elements that were supposed to be full width (e.g. surveys).
 - Fixed the cutoff at the bottom of the manage programs page.
 - Fixed pluralizations and capitalizations in the admin pages.
 - Fixed an issue that had broken email "plain" redirects.
 - Fixed some error pages so that theme and admin toolbar content is rendered properly.
-- Fixed the top marin of the catalog sorted by category printable.
-- Fixed the teachers with limited availability scheduling check for cases where teachers somehow had no availability.
 - The subject of a comm panel email is now required, which prevents errors caused by sending comm panel emails without subjects.

 Development changes